karimarttila/karimarttila.github.io/_posts/2017-01-27-aws-services-as-building-blocks-to-your-enterprise-system.md

 We list here all our AWS related articles written this far:

-* [**DevOps Success Factors**](https://medium.com/tieto-developers/devops-success-factors-53beafe63942#).
-A description of DevOps Success Factors / AWS Best Practices we have used in our previous AWS project.
+* [DevOps Success Factors]({% post_url 2017-02-15-devops-success-factors %}) A description of DevOps Success Factors / AWS Best Practices we have used in our previous AWS project.
-* [**How to Create and Manage Resources in Amazon Web Services Infrastructure?**](https://medium.com/tieto-developers/how-to-create-and-manage-resources-in-amazon-web-services-infrastructure-f9af85b77c4a#) A description how to create AWS resources.
+* [How to Create and Manage Resources in Amazon Web Services Infrastructure?]({% post_url 2017-02-16-how-to-create-and-manage-resources-in-amazon-web-services-infrastructure %}) A description how to create AWS resources.
 Do not create them using Ad hoc process with AWS Console or AWS CLI — use Code as Infrastructure tools.
-* [**How to Create EC2 Images in AWS?**](https://medium.com/tieto-developers/how-to-create-ec2-images-in-aws-a27b1afc97c6#) You can bake EC2 images in many ways — read our preference.
+* [How to Create EC2 Images in AWS?]({% post_url 2017-03-08-how-to-create-ec2-images-in-aws %}) You can bake EC2 images in many ways — read our preference.
-* [**How to Create Lambdas in AWS?**](https://medium.com/@kari.marttila/how-to-create-lambdas-in-aws-8f04ac833b2e#) AWS Lambdas are an excellent way to create serverless functionalities.
+* [How to Create Lambdas in AWS?]({% post_url 2017-03-17-how-to-create-lambdas-in-aws %}) AWS Lambdas are an excellent way to create serverless functionalities.

-Both writers are AWS Certified Solutions Architects Associate, architecting and implementing AWS projects in Tieto CEM Finland.
-If you are interested about starting a new AWS project in Finland, you can contact us with firstname.lastname at tieto.com.
+*Both writers are AWS Certified Solutions Architects Associate, architecting and implementing AWS projects in Tieto CEM Finland.
+If you are interested about starting a new AWS project in Finland, you can contact us with firstname.lastname at tieto.com.*

-Kari Marttila & Timo Tapanainen
+**Kari Marttila & Timo Tapanainen**

 * Kari Marttila's Home Page in LinkedIn: <https://www.linkedin.com/in/karimarttila/>
 * Timo Tapanainen's Home Page in LinkedIn: <https://www.linkedin.com/in/timo-tapanainen/>